javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 }();
 ```

-We can say "okay, let it be so Function Declaration, let's add a name", but it won't work.
-JavaScript does not allow Function Declarations to be called immediately:
+Even if we say: "okay, let's add a name", that won't work, as JavaScript does not allow Function Declarations to be called immediately:

 ```js run
 // syntax error because of parentheses below